 We Can Rebuild Your Smile Today

-Tooth loss is a serious problem that affects more than 120 million adults in the U.S. This is unfortunate, since every single tooth is vital for optimal oral health.
+Tooth loss is a serious problem that affects more than 120 million adults in the U.S. This is unfortunate since every tooth is vital for optimal oral health.
 Not to mention the fact that missing teeth severely hinder your ability to eat, speak, and smile comfortably.
-At Sachse Family Dentistry, we take great pride in our ability to rebuild your smile with dentures in Sachse.
+At Sachse Family Dentistry at Woodbridge, we take great pride in our ability to rebuild your smile with dentures in Sachse, TX.
 Contact us today if you’re interested.
 We look forward to seeing your brand-new smile!

 Why Replace Missing Teeth?

 While missing teeth might seem like just a cosmetic problem, it’s actually a whole lot worse than that.
 When you’re missing a tooth, your jawbone is no longer stimulated by your tooth root through biting and chewing.
 As a result, your jawbone begins to deteriorate in that area.
 The remaining natural teeth then start to lose their support, eventually becoming loose and falling out.